AstraZeneca says COVID-19 'vaccine for the world' can be 90% effective

 “For the bigger picture, my suspicion is that by the time we are a year down the line, we’ll be using all three vaccines with about 90% protection - and we’ll be a lot happier.”

+Researchers don’t know the exact reason why a smaller first dose proved more effective.

+“There are some examples where changing the way you prime the immune system, can result in a better response,” Pollard said.

-Pascal Soriot, Astra’s chief executive, said the data showing that an initial half dose was more effective than two full doses was good news, as more people could be vaccinated faster with a limited supply.
+Pascal Soriot, Astra’s chief executive, said it was good news, as more people could be vaccinated faster with a limited supply.

 The AstraZeneca vaccine uses a modified version of a chimpanzee common cold virus to deliver instructions to cells to fight the target virus, a traditional approach to vaccine development and different from the path taken by Pfizer and Moderna, which rely on new technology known as messenger RNA (mRNA).